GenderDysphoria/GenderDysphoria.fyi/public/en/physical-dysphoria.md

 It can be felt as a sort of *reverse* phantom effect, where the person is persistently aware of something that should *not* be there.
 The brain is receiving sensory input that it does not expect, such as the weight of breasts, or the presence of testicles or a uterus, and this input takes priority because it isn't expected.

-It may be felt as horror or revulsion when looking at or touching the external genitals, triggering emotional outbursts or a strong desire to remove the offending organ.
-AFAB (assigned female at birth) trans people may experience feelings of wrongness during menstruation, or a sense of alien disconnect from their hormone cycle.
+It may be felt as horror or revulsion when looking at or touching the external genitals, triggering emotional outbursts or a strong desire to remove the offending organ. <abbr data-title="Assigned Female At Birth">AFABs</abbr> (assigned female at birth) trans people may experience feelings of wrongness during menstruation, or a sense of alien disconnect from their hormone cycle.

 {!{ <div class="gutter">{{import '~/tweet' ids=[
   '1220143004821938176'